diiegofp/MedAmb-TBeam-LoRa/docs/tbeam_supreme.md

     * Open the downloaded `LilyGo-LoRa-Series`
     * Open `examples`
     * Select the sample file and open the file ending with `ino`
-5. On Arduino ISelect the corresponding board in the DE tool project and click on the corresponding option in the list below to select
+5. On Arduino IDE Select the corresponding board in the DE tool project and click on the corresponding option in the list below to select

     | Name                                 | Value                             |
     | ------------------------------------ | --------------------------------- |